dedeweb/dslr-html5-nodejs-photobooth/README.md

 A node.js photobooth, used to control a DSLR connected to computer.
 A separated webcam is used to display live view to user.

+**:bangbang: This app won't work on windows.
+You have to use linux with gphoto2 installed.**

 **:bangbang: This app is in alpha version.**

 **:bangbang: this app use experimental new technologies likes WebRTC.
 Only (very) recent browser are supported.**